Running for Nyahs future

 If we are lucky enough that my fundraising endeavours raise a significant amount (greater than $1000).
 We will form that trust to ensure that Nyah has access to any extra help/assistance/development that she requires.

-Richard Hopkins' involvement
+Richard Hopkins' involvement (page creator)

 I am lucky enough to call Nyah my daughter.
 She has inspired me to attempt this long unrealised dream of completing an ultra marathon.